 “Within that there’s people who will do it right and well and honor their tradition and do it with the highest integrity,” he said, “and there will be people who don’t, who maybe are just trying to make money or take advantage of tourists, who maybe don’t take it too seriously, either.”

 Ayahuasca is also increasingly taking root in the US, with practitioners offering ceremonies—openly and underground—mixing Indigenous traditions with Western psychotherapy and clinical approaches.
 But ayahuasca—specifically, DMT—is a Schedule I substance, illegal under federal law.
 That’s increasingly put ayahuasca in conflict with law enforcement, even as some major cities move to decriminalize these naturally occurring psychedelics.
-The Supreme Court in 2006 and an Oregon federal District Court in 2009 both ruled that an ayahuasca church and its use of the drug was protected by religious freedom law.
+The Supreme Court in 2006 and an Oregon federal District Court in 2009 both ruled those ayahuasca churches and their use of the drug was protected by religious freedom law.

 Ayahuasca practices across South America and beyond are as diverse as the cultures that foster them.